HimanshuYadav-01/KubernetesStudy/README.md

 - Basic understanding of Kubernetes
 - A working Kubernetes cluster (Minikube, KIND, GKE, etc.)
 - `kubectl` configured and working

 ---

+# 📦 KubernetesCoreConcepts

+Welcome to the **KubernetesCoreConcepts** repository!
+This project is organized to help you understand and practice the core components of Kubernetes with proper YAML examples and detailed explanations.

+---

 ## 🧭 Suggested Navigation